-The Company conducts business with two related party companies, Lite-On Semiconductor Corporation ("LSC") and Xing International.
-LSC, a 36.5% shareholder, is the Company's largest shareholder, and Xing International is owned by the Company's 5% joint venture partner in Diodes-China.
+We conduct business with two related party companies, Lite-On Semiconductor Corporation ("LSC") (and its subsidiaries) and Xing International (and its subsidiaries).
+LSC, a 35% shareholder, is our largest shareholder, and Xing International is owned by our 5% joint venture partner in Diodes-China.
 C.H.
-Chen, the Company's President and Chief Executive Officer, and a member of the Company's Board of Directors, is also Vice-Chairman of LSC.
+Chen, our President and Chief Executive Officer, and a member of our Board of Directors, is also Vice-Chairman of LSC.
 M.K.
-Lu, a member of the Company's Board of Directors, is President of LSC, while Raymond Soong, the Company's Chairman of the Board, is the Chairman of the Lite-On Group, a significant shareholder of LSC.
+Lu, a member of our Board of Directors, is President of LSC, while Raymond Soong, our Chairman of the Board, is the Chairman of The Lite-On Group, a significant shareholder of LSC.

-In the first quarter of 2003, the Company sold silicon wafers to LSC totaling 12.3% (13.7% in 2002) of the Company's sales, making LSC the Company's largest customer.
-Also for the first quarter of 2003, 19.6% (17.9% in 2002) of the Company's sales were from discrete semiconductor products purchased from LSC, making LSC the Company's largest outside vendor.
-A long-standing sales agreement exists where the Company is the exclusive North American distributor for certain of LSC product lines.
+In addition to being our largest external supplier of products, in the first quarter of 2004, we sold silicon wafers to LSC totaling 10.0% (10.7% for year 2003) of our total sales, making LSC our largest customer.
+The Company has a long-standing sales agreement under which the Company is the exclusive North American distributor for certain of LSC product lines.
 In addition, the Company leases warehouse space from LSC for its operations in Hong Kong.
-All such transactions are on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
+Such transactions are on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
+As per Nasdaq, the Audit Committee of the Board of Directors has approved the contracts related to the transactions.

 In December 2000, the Company acquired the wafer foundry, FabTech, Inc., from LSC.
-As part of the purchase price, at March 31, 2003, LSC holds a subordinated, interest-bearing note for approximately \$8.125 million.
+As part of the purchase price, at March 31, 2004, LSC holds a subordinated, interest-bearing note for approximately \$5.6 million.
 In May 2002, the Company renegotiated the terms of the note to extend the payment period from two years to four years, and therefore, payments of approximately \$208,000 plus interest began in July 2002.
-In connection with the terms of the acquisition, LSC entered into a volume purchase agreement to purchase wafers from FabTech.
+In connection with the acquisition, LSC entered into a volume purchase agreement to purchase wafers from FabTech.
 In addition, as per the terms of the stock purchase agreement, the Company has entered into several management incentive agreements with members of FabTech's management.
 The agreements provide members of FabTech's management guaranteed annual payments as well as contingent bonuses based on the annual profitability of FabTech, subject to a maximum annual amount.
 Any portion of the guaranteed and contingent liability paid by FabTech is reimbursed by LSC.

-In the first quarter of 2003, the Company sold silicon wafers to companies owned by Xing International totaling 1.3% (1.5% in 2002) of the Company's sales.
-Also for the first quarter of 2003, 5.1% (5.6% in 2002) of the Company's sales were from discrete semiconductor products purchased from companies owned by Xing International.
-In addition, Diodes-China leases its manufacturing facilities from, subcontracts a portion of its manufacturing process (metal plating) to, and pays a consulting fee to Xing International.
-All such transactions are on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
+In addition to the 5% of our sales of product manufactured by companies owned by Xing International, in the first quarter of 2004, the Company sold silicon wafers to companies owned by Xing International totaling 1.0% (1.1% in year 2003) of the Company's total sales.
+In addition, Diodes-China leases its manufacturing facilities from, subcontracts a portion of its manufacturing process (metal plating and environmental services) to, and pays a consulting fee to Xing International.
+Such transactions are on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
+As per Nasdaq, the Audit Committee of the Board of Directors has approved the contracts related to the transactions.